The Real Housewives of New York City: Critical reception

-The Real Housewives of New York City has received criticism for the lack of diversity in its cast.
 Then-current cast member Frankel stated in 2017 that she would like to see the series "represent New York more."
 Writing for The New York Times in October 2019, author Tracie Egan Morrissey posed the question, "If less than half of the city is white, why is 100 percent of the cast of The Real Housewives of New York City white?"
 Former cast member Heather Thomson also stated that during her time on the series she had pitched several women of color to the show's producers to diversify its cast members due to her concerns about the issue.
 The women also received backlash for highlighting the class divide in America through the ignorance and mistreatment of staff featured on the show.

+The announcements of both the reboot and new cast of the show's fourteenth season have been criticized by some long-time viewers of the series, who argued that these were rash and poor decisions on Bravo's part.
+The reboot's cast has been deemed unappealing by these viewers, many of whom appreciated the franchise's specific focus on established spheres of older, upper-class New York socialites, labeling the choice to fill the new cast with "influencers" as a deviation from the show's original subject matter.
+The decision has been labeled as another move in Bravo's larger attempt to appeal the network to a younger and more social media-oriented audience.